craigh411/FileUploader/README.md

 ##### makeFilenameSafe()
 Sanitises the given filename by removing any dangerous characters and replaces any spaces with an underscore.
-You will only need to call this if you want to set your own filenames using the setFilename() method.
-This method is called automatically if you do not want to set your own filename You should also be aware that this call will beed to be made after you set your filename:
+You will only need to call this if you want to set your own filenames using the setFilename() method, otherwise this method is called automatically.
+You should also be aware that this call will need to be made after you set your filename:

 ```
 $uploader->setFilename('my%$crazy@filename.txt');